takeshape/penny/README.md

 # TakeShape Branches

+> **Warning**
+> TakeShape Branches are not compatible with GitHub merge queues.
+You can still use a merge queue, but will not be able
+> to access your development branches automatically in it.

 TakeShape Branches allows you to create separate copies of your production API for use in your development process.
 This is great for multiple developers working on a project so they can all make changes to the production API that get merged intelligently and automatically.
 It can even be helpful for a solo developer who wants to prototype changes without